af60f75b/neo4j_open_source_android_apps/README.md

     WITH a, SIZE(COLLECT(DISTINCT c)) as commitCount
     WHERE commitCount > 10
     RETURN a.id, commitCount
-    LIMIT 10
+    LIMIT 20

 ### Example 2

-Select all contributors who worked on more than one app in a given month.
+Select contributors who worked on more than one app in a given month.

     WITH apoc.date.parse('2017-07-01', 's', 'yyyy-MM-dd')
             as start,